jamesmh/coravel/DocsV2/docs/Queuing/README.md

 services.AddQueue();
 ```

-That's it!

-## Essentials

-### Setup

-Inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.
+The, you inject an instance of the `Coravel.Queuing.Interfaces.IQueue` interface into your controller, etc.

 ```csharp
 IQueue _queue;